oloshandro/nlp-pet-projects/text classification project (taxi reviews)/README.md

 **1. Topic modelling**
 *to define  possible topics to use for annotation*

+**Approaches used:**
-Gensim vs. Scikit-learn (LDA: Latent Dirichlet Allocation - topic modeling technique to extract topics from a given corpus)
+Gensim vs. Scikit-learn (LDA: Latent Dirichlet Allocation - topic modeling technique to extract topics from a given corpus), BERTopic

-BERTopic
+**Conclusion:** Having analysed, the following topics were created:
+Pricing and Fairness, Driver professionalism, Driver behaviour, Customer Service, Application, Lost things, Vehicle Condition,  Safety & reliability, General bad, Other

 **2. Text Clustering**
 *to sort the reviews into possible categories*